Asset hyperlinking

 • General commands (invoked from a dataset)

-To add an item command, select "Add/edit commands" in the item's context menu (see image below).
+To add an asset command, select "Add/edit commands" in the asset's context menu (see image below).

 Row commands

 A row command is invoked by right-clicking a cell value (see below).
-Usually, it retrieves another item that corresponds to the clicked value.
-For example, you can click an order number and retrieve a related dataset (item) that contains all the products in that order.
+Usually, it retrieves another asset that corresponds to the clicked value.
+For example, you can click an order number and retrieve a related dataset (asset) that contains all the products in that order.

 Row command